shopsys/shopsys/storefront/docs/basic-principles.md

 ### Custom components
-- for better orientation in code use prefix ssfw - for example SsfwProductItem
+- for better orientation in code use prefix shopsys - for example ShopsysProductItem
-- project will contain a lot of 3rd party components, so we will see, which are SSFW components and which are 3rd party
+- project will contain a lot of 3rd party components, so we will see, which are Shopsys components and which are 3rd party
 - as possible use PascalCase - some components are lowercase, some are PascalCase -- much easier without thinking about it - use Upper first letter -- use lower first letter only on components which force it

-### SSFW Storefront folder structure
+### Shopsys Storefront folder structure
 components/
 - This folder contains both stateless and statefull components.